 Yellow diamonds are found in mines all over the world and are very popular, with the pure, deep shades being preferred.
 Some of the most striking yellow diamonds are the vivid yellow diamonds found in Sierra Leone.
-Popular color variations include:
+Common terms for color variations include:

-Canary and Daffodil - Pure, intense yellow diamonds
+Canary and Daffodil - Pure, intense shades of yellow.

 Sunflower - Intense yellow with an orange hue.